47rooks/typing-tutor/README.md

 For the non-Vue tests that use the browser to test IndexedDB related functions there is a separate transpile and then the tests are loaded and run in a browser.

+Currently building for test will have problems with loading async/await support.
+At present I use tslib but this causes issues with loading the test page in the browser.
+I need to deploy the node_modules/tslib module to the nonvue-build directory.
+In addition, I need to use the es6 variant of tslib rather than the vanilla one.
+That requires a path rewrite in the transpiled test file.
+FIXME This all begs for a bundler.
+Investigating webpack now.
+I will rewrite this once I have a better plot here, be it webpack or something else.

 To build

 ```